-Soil Mechanics Instructional Laboratory
+Soil Mechanics Research Laboratory

 Covers practical aspects of testing and assessing mechanical properties of soils.
 It covers applications of testing principles to measure fundamental aspects of soil behavior, ranging from classification to engineering properties.
 Main tests conducted as a part of the laboratory include: description and identification of soils (visual manual procedure); determining the moisture content of soil (convention and microwave oven methods); determining the specific gravity of soil; determining the liquid limit, plastic limit and plasticity index of soil; grain size analysis of soil; soil permeability, compressibility and strength, and more.

 Urban and Coastal Water System Laboratory (Fluid Mechanics Lab, Hydro-environmental Informatics Lab)